renatoyamazaki/rman_report/README.md

 * Grant 'connect' and 'select_catalog_role' for this user:

 SQL> grant connect, select_catalog_role for rman_report;

-* ONLY in the RMAN catalog instance, grant 'EXEMPT ACCESS POLICY' and 'select on rman.rc_database' for this user:

-SQL> grant exempt_access_policy to rman_report;
-SQL> grant select on rman.rc_database to rman_report;

 ### Objects creation (tables and dblink)